wilarN/ollamachat/README.md

 - Individual player memory and conversation history
 - Automatic database cleanup and management
 - Help command to display mod information
+- Separate databases for private and public conversations
+- View your conversation history with the history command

 ## Commands